Jxkeorton/BASEmobileapp/README.md

 - **Frameworks & Libraries:**
   - [React Native](https://reactnative.dev/): A JavaScript framework for building native mobile applications.
+  - [RevenueCat](https://www.revenuecat.com/): A platform for managing in-app purchases and subscriptions in mobile apps.
   - [Expo](https://expo.dev/): A platform and set of tools for building and deploying React Native applications.
   - [Firebase](https://firebase.google.com/): A comprehensive platform provided by Google for mobile and web application development, offering features like authentication, database, and storage.
   - [Expo Router](https://github.com/lukebrandonfarrell/expo-router): A routing library specifically designed for use with Expo projects.